shannonbay/study-buddy/README.md

 * Works offline - except rewind for Spotify
 * Configurable resume delay

+### Work in progress
+* Support for Bluetooth microphones
+* Suppport for multiple concurrent bluetooth headsets

 ### TODOs/Potential features
+* Support for built-in speaker and loudspeakers - will require Acoustic Echo Cancellation
 * Configurable rewind amount
 * Rewind more or less depending on pause duration
 * A repeat reading app which breaks a text into bite-size chunks for more focused listening. - POC done.
 This gives the listener time to verbally repeat or paraphrase the content, and also makes disruptions less of a hassle.